 The LEED AP BD+C credential provides a standard for professionals participating in the design and construction phases of high-performance, healthful, durable, affordable and environmentally sound commercial, institutional, and high-rise residential buildings.

 CGBP at JMA:

-In addition to Thomas Anderson, project manager Andrew Supinger has earned a Green Building Professional Certificate.
+In addition to Thomas Anderson, senior project manager Andrew Supinger has earned a Green Building Professional Certificate.
 As builders, the Certified Green Building Professional status means Supinger and Anderson have a greater knowledge of green building principles, including those required for all new residential construction in Sonoma County and the city of Santa Rosa.
 The GreenPoint system is for residences only and a home is graded on five categories: resource conservation, indoor air quality, water conservation, community, and energy efficiency.

 CESSWI+QSP at JMA:

 JMA superintendent Dave Bartle possesses CESSWI certification.
 CESSWI-QSP stands for Certified Erosion, Sediment, and Storm Water Inspector.
 QSP Stands for Qualified SWPPP Practitioner.
 The CESSWI program confirms the ethical and technical competence of practitioners, promotes clean water and environmental stewardship, and establishes rigorous, peer-reviewed standards.